 One consequence of both a members' and creditors' voluntary liquidation is that the powers of the directors cease.
-The liquidator has a number of powers set out in the Act, some of which, in the case of a creditors' voluntary liquidation, must be exercised with the sanction of a liquidation committee appointed by creditors, and some of which require the sanction of the court.
+The liquidator has a number of powers set out in the Act.
 There are also a number of enabling provisions which entitle the liquidator to, for example, apply to the court for guidance on questions arising in the winding-up.
 As with a compulsory liquidation, the liquidator's general function is to realise the assets and to pay creditors in accordance with their entitlements (in a voluntary winding-up, the liquidator also has a similar power regarding the disclaimer of onerous property).
 The order of priority of debts is the same as in a compulsory liquidation.